National Federation of Community Broadcasters: 1984 to 1997 – Leadership transitions

-2014 to 2025 - Revitalized Leadership
+2014 to 2025 – Revitalized leadership

 Sally Kane joined NFCB as director in 2014.
 Kane is credited with rebuilding NFCB from the ground up and returning the organization to solvency.
-Kane's background leading a rural service network in western Colorado brought many years of experience in hands-on management grounded in core principles of serving the information needs of rural communities.
+Kane's background leading a rural service network in western Colorado brought experience grounded in core principles of serving the information needs of rural communities.

 With a revitalized staff and board, Kane shepherded in new bylaws in 2015 and developed the Circle of Engagement model that helped stations lead change through a framework of engagement, content, revenue, and organizational capacity.
-In 2018 CPB funded NFCB’s Community Counts Initiative, a cohort-based learning program for community radio stations serving rural and underrepresented communities.
-CCI evolved into NFCB’s current Audience Counts Initiative, funded by the CPB in February 2025.
+In 2018 CPB funded NFCB's Community Counts Initiative, a cohort-based learning program for community radio stations serving rural and underrepresented communities.
+CCI evolved into NFCB's current Audience Counts Initiative, funded by the CPB in February 2025.
 The Audience Counts Initiative is a program that provides stations with training, education, and hands-on experience to be successful with change management, conflict navigation, volunteer and leadership training, and in producing local journalism.
 Both CCI and ACI were created with an eye towards sharing case studies with other NFCB stations and the larger public media system.

 Sally Kane retired in 2023 and A. Rima Dael became the new Chief Executive Officer in 2024.
 A. Rima Dael has over 30 years of experience working with nonprofit organizations in Public Media, Arts, Education & the Human Service sectors.
 She came to NFCB after serving as General Manager of WSHU Public Radio and as a board member of National Public Radio (NPR).
 Before that, Rima worked at New England Public Media (NEPM).

 Membership

-According to the NFCB bylaws adopted in 2015, membership is open to media entities incorporated as not-for-profit organizations as defined in Section 501(c)(3) of the Code or to an educational institution or other public entity which provides or seeks to provide a broadcast or online content service to the general public and which pays an annual contribution (“dues”) set by the Board of Directors from time-to-time.
+According to the NFCB bylaws adopted in 2015, membership is open to media entities incorporated as not-for-profit organizations as defined in Section 501(c)(3) of the Code or to an educational institution or other public entity which provides or seeks to provide a broadcast or online content service to the general public and which pays an annual contribution ("dues") set by the Board of Directors from time-to-time.
 The Board of Directors may approve other classes of voting and non-voting membership and establish voting rights for such Memberships.